citizenfx/fivem-docs/content/scripting-manual/migrating-from-deprecated/creating-commands.md

 ```

 ## The [`RegisterCommand()`](https://runtime.fivem.net/doc/natives/#_0x5FA79B0F) -- which you should always be using
-This is a somewhat recent addition to the CFX natives, it is recommended to use this as it allow for the use of the integrated ace permissions system.
+This is a somewhat recent addition to the CFX natives, it is recommended to use this as it allows for the use of the integrated ACE permissions system.
 This native consists of 3 parameters (`commandName`[string], `handler`[func] and `restricted`[boolean]).

 ### Example
 ```lua